| Safe Haskell | Safe-Inferred |

 subSelectCount :: (Num a, PersistField a) => SqlQuery ignored -> SqlExpr (Value a) #

-of the given query in a subSelect
+Performs a COUNT of the given query in a subSelect manner.
+This is

 always guaranteed to return a result value, and is completely safe.